-The Payroll Administrator will distribute staff paychecks to the department supervisor or directly to the staff member after 3:00 p.m. every other Thursday.
-All paychecks not distributed by the end of the business day will be returned to payroll.
+The Payroll Administrator will distribute staff paychecks to the department supervisor or For those employees not participating in Direct Deposit, paychecks will be distributed directly to the staff member after 3:00 p.m. every other Thursday.
+All paychecks not distributed by the end of the business day will be returned to payroll.human resources.
 If a staff member is absent from work and desires other arrangements, he/she will have to contact Human Resources directly to make such arrangements.